-- 1. Disclaimer: When interpreting these results, it should be kept in mind that a very low threshold was applied when deciding whether information constituted climate-related information or not. - 2.
-The seven types of entities are Deloitte Top 200 companies, Crown agents and Crown entities, Government departments, Crown Research Institutes, State-owned enterprises, local authorities and district health boards. - 3.
-A set of financial statements on its own does not meet the definition of an annual report (see s 211 of the Companies Act 1993). - 4.
+- 1. A set of financial statements on its own does not meet the definition of an annual report (see s 211 of the Companies Act 1993). - 2.
 The percentages in round brackets refer to the percentage of actual disclosed climate-related information against the number of possible annual reports.
-This means in Row 1, for example, 40 divided by 413 equals 9.7%. - 5.
-The numbers in square brackets refer to the number of annual reports (including those that disclosed, did not disclose and unavailable annual reports).
+This means in Row 1, for example, 40 divided by 413 equals 9.7%. - 3.
+The numbers in square brackets refer to the number of annual reports (including those that disclosed, did not disclose and unavailable annual reports). - 4.
+Disclaimer: When interpreting these results, it should be kept in mind that a very low threshold was applied when deciding whether information constituted climate-related information or not. - 5.
+COVID-19 has had a significant impact on the availability of Deloitte Top 200 companies' 2019 annual reports 101 2019 annual reports were available in comparison with 162 2018 annual reports at the same time last year (a decrease of 37.7%).

-6. Climate-related information categories key: